tzachshabtay/MonoAGS/Docs/articles/rooms.md

 ### Viewport

-It might be that not all of the room is shown on the screen at once (for example, a scrolling room).
-A viewport to the room instructs the engine on what parts of the room to show.
-A viewport has the following properties:
-#### X,Y

-The location (bottom-left) in the room from which to show the screen.
+Instructs what part of the room to show on the screen.

-#### ScaleX, ScaleY

-An optional zoom in/out into the room.

-#### Angle

-An optional rotation of the viewport.

-#### Camera

-A camera is a script that automatically moves the viewport, usually to track the player, although you can set the camera's target to track another character/object in the room.
-Or, you can disable the camera to manually set values in the viewport if needed.
-Note that you can also code your own camera script if you want to replace the default camera (and this can be done per-room).
+Refer to the [Viewports](viewports.md) section for more information.

 ### Areas

 A list of areas (or regions) that exist in the room (like areas in the room that the characters can walk in).
-There are several types of areas and things you can do with them, refer the [Areas](areas.md) section.
+There are several types of areas and things you can do with them, refer to the [Areas](areas.md) section.

 ### Objects